sean-wiesner8/CMS/README.md

 # CMS
 Backend routes and database for an abstract theoretical app for organizing and providing course information that relates courses, users, and assignments.
+The primary purpose of this app is to experiment with many-to-many relationships.

 app.py contains all routes. db.py contains SQLite database, implemented with SQLAlchemy, with classes "Course", "User", and "Assignment".